estevaopbs/Neural/README.md

 network generated will inherit the parent's and donor's families names, and will also have a random first name.
 If the 'name' variable is a string the generated network will receive this string as name.

-**n_crossover**
-Returns a new neural network by mixing the neurons of two other networks, one in the 'parent' variable, other in 'donor' variable.
+**n_crossover**: Returns a new neural network by mixing the neurons of two other networks, one in the 'parent' variable, other in 'donor' variable.
 It must be called like
 ```py
 child_network = n_crossover(parent, donor, name)
 ```